sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Extract Colors From Gradient](images/extractColorsFromGradient.png)

 ### Usage
-Select the path objects or swatches, and run this script.
+Select any path objects or swatches, and run this script.

 > [!NOTE]
 > Prioritize the path object over swatches.